asdf-format/asdf-standard/source/file_layout.rst

 Exploded form expands a self-contained FINF file into multiple files:

 - A FINF file containing only the header and tree, which by design is also a valid YAML file.

-  - *n* BFF (Block from FINF) files, one for each block in the source file.
+- *n* FINF files, each containing a single block.

 Exploded form is useful in the following scenarios: